 PCORI Research Study: Exercise Programs for People with Multiple Sclerosis

 Shepherd Center is the lead site for a study exploring methods of exercise delivery and their effects on multiple sclerosis.
 This new study is made possible by the Patient-Centered Outcomes Research Institute (PCORI), who awarded $5.7 million in research funding to the project.

-The study, “Comparative Effectiveness of an Exercise Intervention Delivered via Telerehabilitation and Conventional Mode of Delivery,” evaluates the effectiveness of different types of exercise programs for people with multiple sclerosis (MS).
+The study, “Comparative Effectiveness of an Exercise Intervention Delivered via Telerehabilitation and Conventional Mode of Delivery,” evaluates the effectiveness of different types of exercise programs for people with multiple sclerosis.
 The project compares exercise programs provided at gyms or rehabilitation facilities with a telerehabilitation program available to patients at home.
 The goal is to increase the accessibility and sustainability of exercise options for people with MS, which can in turn lead to increased opportunities for MS treatment at Shepherd Center.